mlewis7127/awesome-aws-devex/1-code-creation/code-creation.md

 ## Code Generation

+> **TOP TIP**: Personal experience has found that sometimes, the response when trying to generate code (programming language, Infrastructure as Code, SQL) is a series of further comments.
+When this happens, the best approach is to start typing the code you want to be generated

 With code generation, a developer writes a comment in natural language giving specific and concise requirements.
 This information, alongside the surrounding code including other open files in the editor, act as the input context.
 CodeWhisperer returns a suggestion based on this context.
 Amazon CodeWhisperer is trained on billions of lines of Amazon internal and open source code.
 This gives CodeWhisperer an advantage when it comes to making suggestions for using AWS native services.
 In the example below, CodeWhisperer understands from the input context that we want to create a handler for an AWS Lambda function, and suggests a correct signature and function implementation.